SamuelMotal/Testowl-IssueTracker/doc/doc.md

 5) If the Autbuild is working all classes will be compiled by the autobuild.
 The Testowl plugin then analyzes classes and source files and searches for test classes in the project.
 This can take a while for larger projects.
-The project status bar (bottom right in the IDE) displays “Initializing continues test runner” or alternatively “Running tests”.
+The project status bar (bottom right in the IDE) displays “Initializing continuous test runner” or alternatively “Running tests”.

 6) Once initialization is complete, all tests of the project are initially executed.
 For changes that happen afterwards, only a subset (only relevant tests) is executed.